briannd81/golang-hello/README.md

 ## Push the Image to ECR

+1. Set ECR credential helper so that you can authenticate and upload the image

+Note: the credentials are valid for 12 hours

+$ aws ecr get-login-password | docker login --username AWS --password-stdin [AWS_ACCOUNT_ID].dkr.ecr.[REGION].amazonaws.com

-1. In order for docker to push the image to ECR, the image needs proper tags
+2. In order for docker to push the image to ECR, the image needs proper tags

 $ docker tag golang-hello:latest [AWS_ACCOUNT_ID].dkr.ecr.[REGION].amazonaws.com/[ECR_REPOSITORY]

-2. Push the image
+3. Push the image

 $ docker push [AWS_ACCOUNT_ID].dkr.ecr.[REGION].amazonaws.com/[ECR_REPOSITORY]